cloudfoundry-attic/cf-docs/source/docs/running/bosh/reference/packages.html.md

 title: Packages
 ---

-## <a id="introduction"></a> Introduction ##

-A package is a collection of source code along with a script that contains instruction how to compile it to binary format and install it, with optional dependencies on other pre-requisite packages.
+A package is a collection of source code along with a script that contains instructions for how to compile the code to binary format and install the package, with optional dependencies on other prerequisite packages.

-## <a id="package-complication"></a> Package Compilation ##
+## <a id="package-compilation"></a> Package Compilation ##

 Packages are compiled on demand during the deployment.
 The [director](#bosh-director) first checks to see if there already is a compiled version of the package for the stemcell version it is being deployed to, and if it doesn't already exist a compiled version, the director will instantiate a compile VM (using the same stemcell version it is going to be deployed to) which will get the package source from the blobstore, compile it, and then package the resulting binaries and store it in the blobstore.